nhossain5/Milestone2/README.md

 ### Make sure to keep the apostrophes
 ### After saving, run the main.py file in the terminal
 ### Follow the HTML link by holding control and clicking on the link in the terminal
+### You should see a webpage that asks for you to login
+### Create an account in the Sign Up page
+### After signing up, it will redirect you to the Login page again
+### Then, login with the sign up information
-### You should see a webpage with a random popular movie
+### Now, you should see the home page with a random popular movie
 ### It should have the title, poster, tagline, genre, and Wikipedia URL
+### At the bottom of the page, you can comment and give a rating
+### You can also look at reviews made by others
+### At the top of the page, you can click Home or Profile
+### Home takes you to the regular webpage that has a random popular movie
+### Profile takes you to a webpage that has all your comments
+### With the comments, it has a movie ID
+### You can click on this movie ID to go to the TMDB page for that specific movie
-### Lastly, if you refresh the page, there should be a different random popular movie
+### Lastly, if you refresh the home page, there should be a different random popular movie
 ### However, the size of the list of popular movies is 20,
 ### so there is a chance for the same movie to appear back-to-back